 How to Print on Labels

-However, our free templates and online help make it very easy for you to self print our labels.
-Just consider the following:-
+Our free label templates for WORD together with our online help make it very easy for you to print on our labels.

 Before you choose your labels, consider the type of printer you are using.
 As a rule of thumb, Laser printers and toner based photocopiers are suitable for printing on labels of all types.
 However an Inkjet printer is not suitable for printing on labels with a gloss surface, eg. Waterproof labels, Metallic labels, or Fluorescent labels.